Harmony (Serena Ryder album)

 Harmony is the sixth studio album by Canadian singer-songwriter Serena Ryder.
 The album was released on November 27, 2012 in Canada, and on August 27, 2013 in the USA.
 A French edition featuring bilingual versions of two songs was released for the Quebec market on September 24, 2013.
 It received three Juno Award Nominations in 2013, winning Adult Alternative Album with five more (pending) nominations the following year including Album of the Year.
+The album was co-written and produced by Jarrod Bettis and Jon Levine and mixed by Joe Zook.

 Commercial performance

 The album was certified gold by Music Canada on February 7, 2013, shipping 40,000 copies.
 The album attained platinum certification in July 2013.

 In 2013, the album sold 74,000 copies in Canada.